pmalacho-mit/sweater-vest-suede/README.md

 This repo is a [suede dependency](https://github.com/pmalacho-mit/suede).

-To see the installable source code, please checkout the [dist branch](https://github.com/pmalacho-mit/sweater-vest-suede/tree/dist).
+To see the installable source code, please checkout the [release branch](https://github.com/pmalacho-mit/sweater-vest-suede/tree/release).

 ## Installation